 WHEN GOD BROUGHT His people Israel out of slavery in Egypt to lead them to the Promised Land, they camped in the desert in a city of tents.
 They needed a place that was set aside specially for the worship of God, and at first they used the tent of Moses, the man whom God had appointed as the people’s leader.
 This tent was pitched outside the main camp (Exodus 33:7–11).

 While they were in the wilderness God gave them the Law which was to govern their life and worship, which became known as the Law of Moses.
 And He instructed them to build a special tent to be the focus of their national worship.
 This tent was called the Tabernacle, and whereas Moses’ tent had been outside the camp God insisted that the Tabernacle was erected in the centre of the camp, in the midst of His people (Leviticus 15:31).

-The tents of eleven of the tribes of Israel were pitched in a huge square.
+The tents of the 12 tribes of Israel were pitched in a huge square.
 The tents of the twelfth tribe Levi were pitched immediately around the Tabernacle, between it and the people (Numbers 1:53) —God wanted to be in the midst of His people, but they had to be aware of His holiness, and approach Him with care.

 The Tabernacle was built precisely to God’s detailed instructions, and according to Exodus 40:16–17 it took a full year to finish it.

 During the 38-years’ wilderness journey of the children of Israel, the whole nation moved about, and every time they set up camp the Tabernacle was erected in its centre.
 But when they entered the Promised Land (Canaan) it was appropriate that the Tabernacle be erected in one established place.
 That place was Shiloh, where it remained for over 300 years (Joshua 18:1).
 Shiloh was in the territory of Ephraim— the tribe of their leader, Moses’ successor Joshua—and was geographically central in Canaan.